sum01/aur-packages/.github/PULL_REQUEST_TEMPLATE.md

-**Before submitting a pull request, I did the following...**
+**Before submitting a pull request, do the following...**

-- [ ] Forked the repository and create my branch from `master`, making sure to give the branch a descriptive name.
+- [ ] Forked the repository and create a branch from `master`, making sure to give the branch a descriptive name.
 - [ ] Formatted the PKGBUILD with [beautysh](https://github.com/bemeurer/beautysh) so it's not ugly.

 <!-- Put all relevant discussion under this line -->